nguyenkhois/advjs-spotifysearch/README.md

     * Using Spotify API
     * Authorization
     * Get tracks/ artists from API
+    * A link to Spotify for listening a track
 * Extra works
     * Search by chosen market (Sweden or US)